 Eating disorder care that works, built by people who’ve been there.

-Eating disorders affect people of all identities and backgrounds — yet up to 90% won't get care.
-We started Arise to challenge assumptions around eating disorders and expand access to inclusive, effective care.
+Eating disorders affect over 30M Americans — yet up to 90% won't get care.
+We started Arise to expand access to comprehensive & effective care for all.

 Listen to lead

 We’re not going to have all the answers.
-To effectively serve every person’s healing journey, we must start by humbly listening to and elevating voices from marginalized communities.
+To effectively serve every person’s healing journey, we must start by humbly listening.

 We’re all human